Paid online surveys attract many people since it’s an easy way to make money online.

 Vindale Research has been around forever, and it pays members in cash straight after each survey.
 No need to convert points into cash, since this New York-based company will deposit your earnings into your PayPal or other bank accounts.

-TO JOIN: Create an account today, as some surveys pay up to $100 each.
+TO JOIN: Create an account today, earn a $1 bonus, and get access to surveys that pay up to $100 each.

 Pinecone Research is probably my favorite paid online survey company in this group.

-Surveys come in at a flat-rate of $3 per survey, and generally take around 10 minutes to fill out, making this the highest pay per hour company you can join.
+Surveys come in at a flat-rate of $3 per survey and generally take around 10 minutes to fill out, making this the highest pay-per-hour survey site you can join.

 Your first check will be issued on completion of your first survey.